Didcot - other developments

 Land at the former Didcot 'A' Power Station

-Didcot 'A' Power Station closed in March 2013 after 42 years of service with the towers and adjacent buildings being demolished from 2014 to 2016.
+Didcot 'A' Power Station closed in March 2013 after 42 years of service.
 Didcot 'B', a gas fired power station remains in operation but the closure of Didcot 'A' will release a large area of land for new uses.

 We are working with Vale of White Horse District council and operators RWE npower to plan the decommissioning and demolition of Didcot A Power Station, and the redevelopment of the site.

 Applications for outline planning permission for up to 400 homes, large and medium space for business, a 150 bed hotel, pub/restaurant, open space and infrastructure were submitted to both us and the Vale in June 2015.
-There are expected to be determined in February 2016.
 You can see these proposals on our website and on the Vale's website.

 North East Didcot site